mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 Only one single if any - Sound and Vision.
 Otherwise the album lives only as a whole - tracking Bowies progression from addiction to the next phase in his career.

-Upon 3rd listen, this album holds it's rank.
-Just an incredible amount of ideas and innovation on this album - forseeing the next three decades of music.
+Upon 3rd listen, this album holds it's rank - Just an incredible amount of ideas and innovation, forseeing the next three decades of music.